- What is website taxonomy?

 Descriptive metadata is metadata added by users and includes title, subject, language, and description of the document.
 This metadata is explicit to the content item.
 Descriptive metadata helps in the discoverability of the content and in navigation.

-Every single page on a website has value to both users and search engines.
+Every single page on a website must have value to both users and search engines.
 Search engines depend on structure and context to decipher page value and understand ranking metrics.
-On the other hand, humans navigate based on a mental model.
-To help you understand this better, let’s examine how a typical website page impacts both users and search engines.
+While human users, navigate based on a mental model.
+To help you understand this better, here's how a typical website page impacts both users and search engines.

 These pages are very crucial in driving traffic to a website.
 You can use them to attract backlinks and sell a product or service after providing the right information.
 Internally, you can use them to link to crucial category pages.
 You can have as many information pages on your website, but remember to categorize them to avoid a scenario where you have more pages on the navigation menu.